Splunk Cloud Service Details

 Connectivity in Splunk Cloud

 Splunk Cloud provides public endpoints to connect to your instance.
 Data sent from your network to these endpoints is routed over public Internet, and then routed to your Splunk Cloud instance in an AWS Virtual Private Cloud (VPC).
+If you use private connectivity services such as AWS Direct Connect, you must use a public virtual interface to connect to Splunk Cloud.

 If you use the Elastic Load Balancer (ELB) service in AWS, data from your network to the ELB is routed over public Internet, and data from the ELB to Splunk Cloud is routed privately in the VPC.

-Forwarders and HTTP Event collectors compress data when sending over TLS protocol.
+Forwarders and HTTP Event Collectors compress data when sending over TLS protocol.
 The amount of compression varies based on the content.
 For bandwidth planning, assume a compression ratio between 1:8 and 1:12.

 User management in Splunk Cloud